ojanenmarianna/multivariate_online_cpd/README.md

 ## Running the Experiments

 TODO: run all experiments

-TODO: run a specific method with a specific dataset
+You can run CPD with a specific method for a particular dataset by running the `test_method.py` file.
+Replace <method_name> with the method you want to use and <dataset_name> with the dataset you want to run the CPD to:

+        python3 test_method.py <method_name> <dataset_name>

 ## Results